-You are also required to fill out a request here at Loyola in order to transfer your record.
-You can fill out a transfer form and email it to email@example.com or bring it by the Center for International Education in Mercy 301.
+You are also required to fill out a request here at Loyola in order to transfer your SEVIS record: you need to fill out our Loyola transfer-out form and email it to firstname.lastname@example.org or bring it by the Center for International Education in Mercy 301.

 Check with Student Records regarding the academic transfer process.